ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Bite.*** Your bite is a natural weapon and can be used to make unarmed strikes.
 If you hit with it, you deal 1d4 + your Strength modifier piercing damage instead of the bludgeoning damage normal for an unarmed strike.

 ***Jungle Runner.*** When you take the Dash action, you ignore natural difficult terrain in jungle enviroments until the start of your next turn.

+## Vegepygmies
+These small mold creatures spawn from corpses infected with specific kinds of mold.
+Often tribal and primative, vegepygmies live in tight nit and reclusive communities deep within jungles across the realms.

+Some vegepygmies break this cultural norm and adopt an unusual sense of curiousity.
+These vegepygmies grow and evolve to learn langauges and adapt their primative forms of communication to better deal and work with the other races.
+Adventuring vegepygmies are more than likely the adventuring vegepygmies of the world.

+Adventuring vegepygmies lach on to characters they are curious about and that also can communicate easily with them.
+These pairings become symbiotic.
+Vegepygmies help navigate the dangers of the jungles while their partners give them a chance to navigate and survive in city and other urban settings.

+### Vegepygmy Traits

+***Ability Score Increase.*** Your Dexterity and Constitution score increase by 1.

+***Age.*** Vegepygmies grow and orm over a couple days.
+When they are formed, they are fully formed adults.
+As they age over 10-15 years, they grow additional spores and become known to outsiders as chiefs.
+Vegemygmies then can live indefinitely, but rarely survive in the wild past age 30.

+***Alignment.*** These primiative, tribal creatures don't get involved in the dealings of good and evil.
+They exist in attempts only to sruvive.
+They typically are neutral.

+***Size.*** Having spawned from mold that has attatched itself to a humanoid, your size reflects your birth.
+Your size is Small.

+***Speed.*** Your base walking speed is 30 feet.

+***Plant Camouflage.*** You have advantage on Dexterity (Stealth) checks made in any terrain with ample obscurring plant life.

+***Regeneration.*** You regain 3 hit points at the start of your turn.
+If you take cold, fire or necrotic damage or are at 0 hit points, this trait doesn't function at the start of your next turn.

+***Slow Growth.*** When you roll to gain hit points or optionally take the average result, you can not gain more than your proficiency bonus plus your Constitution modifier hit points.
+If you would gain maximum hitpoints greater than your proficiency bonus plus your Constitution modifer, you instead gain your proficiency bonus plus your Constitution modifier maximum hit points.

+***Languages.*** You speak Common and Vegepygmy.

+> #### Variant: Vegepygmy Speech
+> When you choose this race, optionally you can take this variant.
+You can only speek the Vegepygmy language but can still understand, read and write in other langauges.
+You have become well versed in pantomime, drawing and other primative forms of communication to quickly and easily communicate with creatures that speak langauges outside of your natural voice capabilities.

 # Variant Races and New Subraces
 ##### The following races and subraces adapt existing races to fit the jungle environment in new, exciting ways.
 Many are paired directly to the new adventure, *Tomb of Annihilation*!